lsst-dm/dmtn-308/index.rst

 - Cits is designed to scale out horizontally, and it should be able to handle the data volume and query performance requirements.
 - However, Citus would likely incur very high maintenance overhead, as it requires regular monitoring, backup and recovery, and scaling to meet demand.
 - Running Citus on-premises would require the development of Kubernetes operators or Helm charts, backup and recovery solutions, and other tools to manage the distributed database.
 This would necessitate a significant amount of development effort.
-- A rough estimation is that at least one FTE could be required for the initial build out, testing, and deployment of Citus, and ongoing maintenance would require a significant fraction of a database administrator or similar in-house expert.
+- A rough estimation is that at least one FTE or more would be required for the initial build out, testing, and deployment of Citus, and ongoing maintenance would require a significant fraction of time from a database administrator or similar expert.
 - Given these factors, **Citus is a viable option for the PPDB, but the maintenance overhead and effort required to develop configuration and monitoring tools would be considerable and should not be underestimated.**

 Qserv